-Rick & Morty Season 3 Production Delayed: Will This Be The Show’s Last Season?
+‘Rick & Morty’ Season 3 Production Delayed: Will This Be The Show’s Last Season?

 The third season of Rick and Morty still has no confirmed release date, even the co-creator says he does not know when the new episodes might be released on Adult Swim.

 The last chapter of the second season was broadcast in October 2015, and at that time the character Mr. Poopybutthole said that he had to wait a year and a half to see how the story would follow.
-Having mentioned that, it gives fans a narrow idea regarding the approximate date of season 3’s premiere.
+Having mentioned that, it gives fans a narrow idea regarding the approximate date of Season 3’s premiere.

-At the Sundance Film Festival, Dan Harmon gave an interview at Indiewire where he clarified: “I do not have the exact date of the premiere of the third season of Rick and Morty.”
+At the Sundance Film Festival, Dan Harmon gave an interview with Indiewire where he clarified: “I do not have the exact date of the premiere of the third season of Rick and Morty.”

-According to the co-creator, he does not know when Rick and Morty’s season 3 will be released primarily because he is also not authorized to reveal any information given the fact that the series lies in the terrain of Adult Swim.
+According to the co-creator, he does not know when Rick and Morty’s Season 3 will be released primarily because he is also not authorized to reveal any information given the fact that the series lies in the terrain of Adult Swim.
 Any statements will come from there.

 However, Harmon did concede that the delay for the upcoming season’s production is on him and his partner Justin Roiland.
 He stated that if Roiland were here, he would have said the same thing.
 “It has taken me longer than expected to be able to write the episodes.
 I do not know why this happened, but it’s my fault.”